Redocly/redocly-cli/docs/commands/preview-docs.md

 ### Specify API

-The `preview-docs` command behaves differently depending on how you pass the API to it, and whether the [configuration file](#use-alternative-filepath) exists.
+The `preview-docs` command behaves differently depending on how you pass the API to it, and whether the [configuration file](#use-alternative-configuration-file) exists.

-#### Pass API directly
+#### Pass an API directly

 ```bash
 redocly preview-docs openapi/openapi.yaml
 ```

 In this case, `preview-docs` previews the API description that was passed to the command.
-Even if a configuration file exists, it is ignored.
+Any configuration file is ignored.

-#### Pass API alias
+#### Pass an API alias

 Instead of a full path, you can use an API name from the `apis` section of your Redocly configuration file.
 For example, with a `redocly.yaml` configuration file containing the following entry for `core@v1`: